 - Does he “follow the system”?
 Does he take direction well?

 - Does he make a genuine effort to improve?
-Does he respond openly and well to suggestions
+Does he respond openly and well to suggestions for improvement?

 - Are his diction, voice quality, and voice pace good?

 - Does he conduct himself in a professional manner on the telephone and in person?
-Is his
+Is his dress satisfactory?

 - If your training program is formalized, did he take notes?
 Did he study the material?